pybel/pybel/docs/source/design.rst

 molecular activity, and whose effect is kinase activity.
 Having fewer nodes also allows for a much easier display and visual interpretation of a network.
 The information about the modifier on the subject and activity can be displayed as a color coded source and terminus of the connecting edge.

+The compiler in OpenBEL framework created nodes for molecular activities like :code:`kin(p(HGNC:YFG))` and induced an edge like :code:`p(HGNC:YFG) actsIn kin(p(HGNC:YFG))`.
+For transformations, a statement like :code:`tloc(p(HGNC:YFG), GOCC:intracellular, GOCC:"cell membrane")` also induced :code:`tloc(p(HGNC:YFG), GOCC:intracellular, GOCC:"cell membrange") translocates p(HGNC:YFG)`.

+In PyBEL, we recognize that these modifications are actually annotations to the type of relationship between the subject's entity and the object's entity. :code:`p(HGNC:ABC) -> tloc(p(HGNC:YFG), GOCC:intracellular, GOCC:"cell membrane")` is about the relationship between :code:`p(HGNC:ABC)` and :code:`p(HGNC:YFG)`, while the information about the translocation qualifies that the object is undergoing an event, and not just the abundance.
+This is a confusion with the use of :code:`proteinAbundance` as a keyword, and perhaps is why many people prefer to use just the keyword :code:`p`

+This also begs the question of what statements mean.
+BEL 2.0 introduced the :code:`location()` element that can be inside any abundances.
+This means that it's possible to unambiguously express the differences between the process of :code:`HGNC:A` moving from one place to another and the existence of :code:`HGNC:A` in a specfic location having different effects.
+In BEL 1.0, this action had its own node, but this introduced unnecessary complexity to the network and made querying more difficult.
+Consider the difference between the following two statements:

+- :code:`tloc(p(HGNC:A), fromLoc(GOCC:intracellular), toLoc(GOCC:"cell membrane")) -> p(HGNC:B)`
+- :code:`p(HGNC:A, location(GOCC:"cell membrane")) -> p(HGNC:B)`